sparkflows/sparkflows-docs/docs/user-guide/python/pipe-python2.rst

 Fire expects each line of the schema file to contain the following:

-* Name of the column
+* Name of the column.
-* Data Type of the column
+* Data Type of the column.

 There can be multiple spaces between the name and the data type.